Education's Impact on Full Display at Oakdale L.E.A.D.

 “I never thought I’d be doing what I’m doing,” he said.
 “I’ve been able to have an impact on children who truly need additional support, so this has been the best decision I’ve ever made.”

-Many of the honorees also spoke of the community atmosphere surrounding St. John’s, the way the University emphasizes a personal, one-on-one relationship with professors, especially at the Oakdale campus.
+Many of the honorees also spoke of the community atmosphere surrounding St. John’s, the way the University emphasizes a personal, one-on-one relationship with professors, especially at the Oakdale location.
 Celano, for example, discussed what initially drew him to St. John’s, and how it profoundly influenced his career.

 “Simply put, the professors treat you like family here,” Celano noted.
 “My time here was a transformational event in my life, in terms of my professional growth and career path, so to be recognized tonight is such an honor.”